When Is Rent Due When You First Move In?

 Ensure that you read the agreement correctly to know how and where to pay the rent.
 But, unless the property manager or owner has an on-site office, the most common method is to mail the check to their business address.
 While mailing your payment, make sure to give it adequate time to reach the managers on or before the due date.

 While several landlords expect you to pay your rent via money order or check, some may accept the payment through credit card or automatic debit.
-If your landlord or property managers allow you to make cash payments, be sure to get a receipt indicating your name and date when you pay.
+If your landlord or property managers allow you to make cash payments, be sure to get a receipt indicating your name and the date when you pay.
 Doing this serves as proof of payment.

 What Are The Repercussions Of Not Paying Rent By The Due Date?